onox/orka/README.md

     - ARB\_multi\_draw\_indirect (OpenGL 4.5)

- * An x86-64 CPU with the AVX extension
+ * An x86-64 CPU with the AVX and F16C extensions

 Optional dependencies: